Bryanoxx/split-testing/README.md

 # SplitTesting.js

-This library allows you to easily implement split testing to your website, in a multi-variant way (A/B, A/B/C, etc...).
+This library allows you to easily implement split testing to your website, it's fully written in TypeScript with a functional programming and declarative  paradigm in mind.

-It's fully written in TypeScript with a functional programming and declarative  paradigm in mind.
+Features :

-Goals of this library :
+- Variant saved in localStorage
-- Lightweight
+- Multiple variants (A/B, A/B/C, etc...)
-- Easy to use
+- Weighted variants for defining the chance of being picked
-- Secure
+- Seed option for cross-device consistency (ex: userID as a seed)

 ## Installation